al-march/ngx-popovers/packages/floating/README.md

 ## Configuration

-There is a configuration token `NGX_TOOLTIP_CONFIG`.
+There is a configuration token `NGX_FLOATING_CONFIG`.
-Please, use the `NgxTooltipConfig` class to change the default tooltip properties.
+Please, use the `NgxFloatingConfig` class to change the default floating properties.

 ```typescript
 export const FloatingConfigProvider: Provider = {